 The structure of the curriculum must provide both breadth and depth across the range of engineering topics implied by the title of the program.
+The curriculum must include:

-- Probability, statistics, and cryptographic topics including applications appropriate to the program. - Discrete mathematics and specialized mathematics appropriate to the program, such as, abstract algebra, information theory, number theory, complexity theory and finite fields. - Engineering topics necessary to determine cybersecurity requirements and to analyze, design, test and protect complex devices and systems that incorporate hardware, software, and human components. - Application of protective technologies and forensic techniques - Analysis and evaluation of components and systems with respect to security and to maintaining operations in the presence of risks and threats - Consideration of legal, regulatory, privacy, ethics, and human behavior topics as appropriate to the program
+- a.
+Probability, statistics, and cryptographic topics including applications appropriate to the program. - b.
+Discrete mathematics and specialized mathematics appropriate to the program, such as, abstract algebra, information theory, number theory, complexity theory, and finite fields. - c.
+Engineering topics necessary to determine cybersecurity requirements and to analyze, design, test, and protect complex devices and systems that incorporate hardware, software, and human components. - d.
+Application of protective technologies and forensic techniques. - e.
+Analysis and evaluation of components and systems with respect to security and to maintaining operations in the presence of risks and threats. - f.
+Consideration of legal, regulatory, privacy, ethics, and human behavior topics as appropriate to the program.

-The curriculum must provide both breadth and depth across the range of engineering and computing topics necessary for the application of computer security principles and practices to the design, implementation and operation of the physical, software, and human components of a system, as appropriate to the program.
+The curriculum must provide both breadth and depth across the range of engineering and computing topics necessary for the application of computer security principles and practices to the design, implementation, and operation of the physical, software, and human components of a system, as appropriate to the program.